 +MIT-licensed (most permissive)

-+Node.js + Postgres + Redis stack
++Node.js plus Postgres plus Redis stack

-+Strong fit for JS/TS teams
++Strong fit for JavaScript-heavy teams

 Trade-offs